Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 2. Dunbar’s Number (2010)

-Study: Robin Dunbar’s work proposes that humans can maintain stable relationships with only a finite number of people—around 150—due to cognitive limits.
+Study: Robin Dunbar’s work proposes that humans can maintain stable relationships with only a finite number of people - around 150 - due to cognitive limits.
 This threshold is now referred to as “Dunbar’s Number.”
-Beyond this number, relationships become less personal and meaningful.
+Beyond this number, relationships become less personal and meaningful a challenge even more prevalent in complex international organisations.

 Methodology: Dunbar’s research was based on an analysis of primate social groups and a comparative study of neocortex size (the part of the brain responsible for higher cognitive functions).
 He expanded this research to human communities, studying social groupings in villages, businesses, and even online social networks.